upstash/qstash-js/examples/workflow/cloudflare-workers-hono/README.md

-# QStash Workflow Cloudflare Workers Example
+# QStash Workflow Cloudflare Workers Example (with Hono)

-This is an example of how to use QStash Workflow with Cloudflare Workers.
+This is an example of how to use QStash Workflow with Cloudflare Workers with Hono router.

 ## Development